 A great football kit translates the heart and soul of a country and its team into a pretty simple design.
 Each team is able to have a home and away kit, but designs must stick to FIFA's lengthy list of regulations.
 As Fast Company reports, a maximum of four colours is allowed, home and away kits must contrast, and reflective materials are banned.

 Even though kit manufacturers are allowed a relative amount of freedom, women's uniforms have stuck to the same old tropes.
 According to The Guardian, historically, female footballers have received cast-offs from the men's team.
 Eventually, kits that better fitted their bodies were created, but these still stuck fairly closely to the design for men's kits.

-But in the run-up to the 2019 Women's World Cup, women's teams across the world are making their own mark on their kits.
-The likes of Nike and adidas have taken players' thoughts and opinions into account, designing bespoke women's kits for the very first time.
-To fully appreciate this move, let's take a look at what female footballers have worn in the past.
+But in the run-up to the Women’s Euro 2022 Championship, women's teams across the world made their own mark on their kits.
+The likes of Nike and adidas once again took players' thoughts and opinions into account, designing bespoke women's kits as they did for the 2019 Women’s World Cup.
+To fully appreciate this new phase, let's take a look at what female footballers have worn in the past.

 This article was originally published on